 There’s a good chance that while balancing children’s schedules with your own, your optimal work hours may not align with the traditional 9 – 5.
 Define what your working hours will be and how much you can realistically get done in that time.

-Don’t assume that your manager knows what your home situation is like.
+Don’t assume your manager knows what your home situation is like.
 They may not fully understand the complexities of working from home for parents, and even if they are a parent themselves, their situation may still look different.
-Keep leadership and peers updated on what your schedule looks like and how you may need to be supported.
-Especially as children begin classes again, there will likely be interruptions and additional responsibilities throughout the workday to prepare for ahead of time.
-Speak to managers one-on-one via video chat to present the different scenarios that may play out in the upcoming weeks and how you plan to manage your time.
+Keep leadership and peers updated on what your schedule looks like and how you may need to be supported, especially as things change.
+There are likely interruptions and additional responsibilities throughout the workday to prepare for ahead of time.
+Speak to managers one-on-one via video chat to present the different scenarios that may play out as you learn about them.

 Supporting Remote Learning